apache/incubator-kie-tools/KOGITO_UPGRADE_PROCESS.md

 At the writing time, it's still not planned to use pure SNAPSHOT versions, but TAGGED and TIMESTAMPED SNAPSHOT versions only.
 It's mandatory to always upgrade the Kogito versions in case a new TAGGED version is released, to keep the codebase consistent when releasing kie-tools.
 The approach with TIMESTAMPED SNAPSHOT may vary depending on the team's plans.
 These versions are automatically released weekly.
+It's important to always apply the same TAG or TIMESTAMPED SNAPSHOT version in the whole repository.

 # Prerequisites